Clastify logo

 Average SAT Score

-The Colorado School of Mines has an average SAT score of 1394 for undergraduate admissions.
-This score indicates a competitive applicant pool, reflecting the school's focus on strong academic performance.
-No additional SAT data is disclosed.
+The Colorado School of Mines has an average SAT score of 1399 for undergraduate admissions.
+This score reflects the competitive nature of the admissions process, indicating that applicants typically demonstrate strong academic performance.
+The institution's SAT score is an important benchmark for prospective students considering their chances of admission.

 SAT Score Range